 Researchers and artists from Georgia can apply for Swiss Government Excellence Scholarships from the State Secretariat for Education, Research and Innovation (SERI).

-Since 2013, Switzerland has provided support in a number of fields including vocational education and training in the agricultural sector and in public administration.
+Cooperation agreements have been signed between Swiss and Georgian universities.
+Since 2013, Switzerland has provided support in a number of fields including vocational skills development in the agricultural sector and in public administration.

 Peace promotion and human security